Taste of the Wild vs. Blue Wilderness: Who Wins? [2025] - iHeartDogs.com

 8. Where are these brands manufactured?

-Taste of the Wild is produced in the USA in facilities owned by the parent company, Diamond Pet Foods.
-Blue Wilderness, under the Blue Buffalo company, also manufactures its products in the USA.
+Taste of the Wild is produced in the USA by Diamond Pet Foods (plants in California, Missouri, and South Carolina).
+Blue Wilderness (Blue Buffalo) also manufactures its products in the USA.

 9. Do these brands use real meat as the first ingredient?